 The Finger Lakes Trail Conference, Inc. (FLTC) is a 501(c)(3) non-profit organization comprised of dues paying members and governed by a Board of Managers duly elected by its membership in accordance with its written Bylaws.

 Mission – The mission of the FLTC is “… to build, protect, enhance, and promote a continuous footpath across New York State for the enjoyment and health of residents and visitors.
 Forever!”
 The FLTC was founded in 1962.
 It works in cooperation with its members and various organizations to develop and maintain a premier hiking trail system in New York.

-Membership – More than 1,400 individual and family memberships currently support the FLTC through annual dues ranging from $15 to $30 and through donations.
+Membership – More than 1,400 individual and family memberships currently support the FLTC through annual dues ranging from $15 to $60 and through donations.
 Approximately one fourth of these members actively volunteer to operate the organization and its programs, and to build and maintain the trail system.
-These volunteers assist a paid, part-time office staff (less than one full time equivalent).
+These volunteers assist a paid, part-time office staff (less than two full time equivalent).
 Individuals and affiliate organizations maintain trail sections ranging from 1 mile to 100 miles in length.
 Some individuals volunteer for special maintenance and construction projects across the entire trail system.

 Sponsors – Sponsors are individuals or organizations who formally accept responsibility for maintaining a length of trail in the FLT System.
 Sponsors are organized into a network of trail caretakers under Regional Trail Coordinators and the Vice President for Trail Maintenance.